Market Reports

 BALANCED MARKET

-Cambridge’s real estate market continued to soften in May, with prices and sales activity trending downward.
-The median sale price declined 6.41% to $730,000, while the average fell 7.68% to $764,191.
-Sales volume was down 16.91% to $130.68M, and unit sales dropped 10% to 171 transactions.
-New listings dipped 4.61%, and expired listings rose 27.27%, reflecting longer selling times.
-With a unit sales-to-listings ratio of 43.51%, the market remains balanced, offering steady opportunities for both buyers and sellers.
+Cambridge’s real estate market continued to show signs of softening in June, with declines in both pricing and sales activity.
+The median sale price fell 7.13% to $729,000, while the average dipped 2.91% to $767,072.
+Sales volume dropped 13.51% to $118.9M, and unit sales declined 10.92% to 155 transactions.
+New listings held steady with a slight 0.54% increase, while expired listings rose 53.13%, suggesting longer selling times.
+With a unit sales-to-listings ratio of 41.78%, the market remains balanced, offering stable opportunities for both buyers and sellers.

 Click Here to Read the Full Cambridge Market Report